hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-This chapter assumes proficiency with spatial data, for example gained by studying the contents and working-through the exercises in chapters \@ref(spatial-class) to \@ref(transform).
+This chapter assumes proficiency with spatial data, for example gained by studying the contents and working-through the exercises in chapters \@ref(spatial-class) to \@ref(reproj-geo-data).
 A familiarity with generalized linear regression and machine learning is highly recommended [for example from @zuur_mixed_2009;@james_introduction_2013].

 The chapter uses the following packages:^[